Movie Review: 'Star Wars: The Rise Of Skywalker'

 OSCAR ISAAC: (As Poe Dameron) They fly now.

-MONDELLO: As that exchange suggests, repetition and reinforcement are the director's stock in trade.
-Where the most recent "Star Wars," Rian Johnson's "The Last Jedi," pleased critics and annoyed super fans by suggesting some mildly new directions the series might head off in...
+MONDELLO: Now, as that exchange suggests, repetition and reinforcement are the director's stock in trade, where the most recent "Star Wars," Rian Johnson's "The Last Jedi" pleased critics and annoyed super-fans by suggesting some mildly new directions the series might head off in.

 (SOUNDBITE OF FILM, "STAR WARS: THE RISE OF SKYWALKER")